c752334430/c752334430.github.io/_pages/about.md

 News
 ======

+- Aug, 2022: Extend the tweet recommendation project at Twitter as a part-time intern during fall semester

+- Aug, 2022: Our paper 'Polarizing Opinion Dynamics with Confirmation Bias' has been accepted at [SocInfo 2022](http://www.dcs.gla.ac.uk/socinfo2022/)

 - June, 2022: Start internship at Twitter Relevance Platform - Representation team

-- May, 2022: Our paper 'Algorithmic Tools for Mining the Motif Structure of Networks' has been accepted at ECML-PKDD 2022
+- May, 2022: Our paper 'Algorithmic Tools for Mining the Motif Structure of Networks' has been accepted at [ECML-PKDD 2022](https://2022.ecmlpkdd.org/index.php/accepted-papers/)

 - May, 2022: Our paper 'Edge-Colored Directed Subgraph Enumeration on the Connectome' has been accepted at [Nature - Scientific Reports](https://www.nature.com/srep/)